epatjas/epatjas.github.io/README.md

 - 🎨 Seasoned product designer (been doing this for 15+ years now)
 - 💻 Self-taught wanna-be front-end developer (because why not?)
 - 🤓 UX/UI nerd with a penchant for clean, intuitive designs
-- 🛠️ Builder of my own portfolio site (it's a React app, of course)

 ##Current design stack